 Chaired by David Tovey, (Creative Producer at Arts & Homelessness International, and Unlimited Board Member) with panellists; Dolly Sen (writer and Unlimited Artist), Tobi Adebajo (Anti-Disciplinary artist), Xavier De Sous (Marlborough Productions, Migrants in Culture) and Charlene Salter (Artist and Access All Areas’ alumni).

 Followed by an audience forum led by Pudding to continue this discussion, during which attendees can mull over the points that they’d most like to take home.

-We are also planning an Unlimited Connects North, taking place in late October around the theme of ‘Climate Justice and the use of art as a tool of change’.
-It will be a day of panel discussions, Pitch & Mix presentations and showcasing about how artists are using art as a tool for highlighting the Climate Emergency.
-The panel will discuss how we continue to effect change together.
+The theme of this event is ‘Climate Justice and the use of art as a tool for changes’ – The panel will discuss about how artists are using art as a tool for highlighting the Climate Emergency and how we continue to effect change together.
 What questions need to be posed by the creative and cultural sectors to keep audiences engaged in Climate Change?

 The last of these events will be Connects Scotland, taking place on Wednesday 10 November 2021, from 10am – 2pm, on Zoom.

 At this event, Scotland-based Unlimited commissioned artists Emily Beaney, Clara Weale, Lilith Cooper and Ellen Renton will be presenting their work via our ‘Pitch and Mix’ format, followed by a Q&A, where attendees can ask further questions about the work in progress.

 The second part of the event will feature a fun and interactive, whistle-stop ‘zine-making workshop’ by Fife-based artist Lilith Cooper.